systemcarl/weblog/articles/devlogs/blank/sveltekit.md

 }
 ```
 Occasionally, it's useful to access theme properties directly in JavaScript,
-    when style value are needed to provide functionality not possible with CSS
+    when style values are needed to provide functionality not possible with CSS
     alone.
 ```typescript
 const { getSection } = useTheme();